 - It takes a lot less time to cook – This has many benefits, including being able to have crispy pork roast on a weeknight.

 - The meat won’t dry out – Since you are cooking the meat for a lot less time in the air fryer, the meat will not burn or dry out.

-- Punching holes into the skin is considerably easier – This is one of thing I hate doing.
-If you don’t have the correct tool this can be very hard and cumbersome.
+- Punching holes into the skin is considerably easier – If you don’t have the correct hole punching tool, this task can be very hard and cumbersome.
 This is because raw skin is tough and doesn’t break easily.
 You have to apply a lot of force and use something sharp and sturdy like an ice pick.
-If you boil the meat first however, you can poke holes in the skin with a bamboo skewer.
+If you boil the meat first however, you can poke holes in the skin with a bamboo skewer or even a dinner fork!
 So much easier!

 Lessons Learnt about Crackling